lumeland/blog/posts/lume-3.md

 is triggered at the end, just before saving all files to the _site folder.
 So internally the basePath plugin is executed before.

-This was designed in this way, so you don't have to think about the order of the plugins when using it.
+This was designed so you don't have to think about the order of the plugins when using them.
 But this behavior has two problems:

 - There are many plugins in which the order matters.
 For example, if you combine SASS and Postcss you have to process the SCSS files first and pass the result